1994 Indianapolis 500: Mercedes-Benz 500I

+Initially, stock blocks at Indy were required to have some factory production-based parts.
+For instance, the aforementioned Buick was based on the Buick V-6 passenger car engine.
+However, in 1991 USAC quietly lifted this requirement allowing purpose-built pushrod engines to be designed for racing from the ground up.
+USAC allowed these pushrod engines an increased displacement of 209.3 cuin instead of 161.7 cuin, and the same increased turbocharger boost of 55 inHG allowed by the V-6 stock blocks.
+Privateer Greenfield Racing built one of the first pushrod engines to these new specifications.
+However, that engine never got up to speed during practice, and never made a qualifying attempt.

+Team Penske and Ilmor tested and further developed their pushrod engine in complete secrecy during the fall of 1993 and into the spring of 1994.
+The team went so far as plowing several feet of snow off of Nazareth Speedway (a track which was owned by Roger Penske at the time) for a private test.
+The team was in such desperate need of on-track reliability testing, they conducted the session despite frigid temperatures, tall snow banks on the sides of the track, and the engine sounds in the earshot of rival Mario and Michael Andretti's homes.

-Team Penske tested and further developed the engine in secret in the winter and spring of 1994.
-Before Mercedes-Benz joined the effort, the engine was initially called the "265E" which followed Ilmor's standard naming convention for their previous DOHC racing engines.
-This was ostensibly to maintain in-house secrecy of the pushrod project from those working within Penske and Ilmor who were not involved.
+Before Mercedes-Benz joined the effort, the engine was initially called the "Ilmor 265-E" which followed Ilmor's standard naming convention for their previous DOHC racing engines.
+This was ostensibly to maintain in-house secrecy of the pushrod project from those working within Penske and at Ilmor who were not involved.
+Some plans and specification sheets send to parts manufacturers were even labeled "Pontiac" - an attempt to divert suspicion by third-party parts manufacturers by attributing and implying the orders were for Penske South Racing, their NASCAR unit.
+During testing, driver Emerson Fittipaldi, so impressed by its raw power, nicknamed the engine the "Beast", a moniker which became synonymous with the engine.
 The 500I was mated with the race-winning Penske chassis, the PC-23.
 It was introduced to the public in April, just days before opening day at Indy.
 Rumors quickly began to circulate that the engine, more refined than the Buick V-6 and having two more cylinders, was capable of over 1000 hp, which was a 150-200 hp advantage over its competition.

 Track improvements

 During the off-season, the pit area was repaved.
 The individual pit boxes were changed to concrete, while the entrance and exit lanes were widened and repaved in asphalt.

 A new scoring pylon was erected on the main stretch, replacing the landmark originally built in 1959.